Do you want to embed Medium article posts on WordPress?

 After that, add your Medium RSS feed URL in the block settings.

 WordPress will then fetch your recent Medium articles and display them.
-Under the block settings, you can choose to show excerpt, featured image, author, and date options.
+Under the block settings, you can choose to show an excerpt, featured image, author, and date options.

 The problem with this method is that you can’t embed a specific Medium article by itself.
 The block will automatically show you the latest Medium posts only.